 Any map item names that contain vulgar language; incite violence; promote hostility; or disparage a person or group based on their gender, race, nationality, language, origin, religious beliefs, or membership in a particular social group are forbidden.
 This includes obscenities where part of the letters are replaced by stars or other symbols, yet the intended meaning is read and understood by native speakers.

 When you enter the name of an item, you must refer to the techniques for naming items as well as the following guidelines:

-Rules for concrete items of various types are described in section 3.
+Rules for naming various types of items are described in Section 3.
 Global mapping rules.

 There are several types of map item names:

 Official names must be entered (other than in the exceptional case described under point 126.96.36.199.1.4).